Azure/azure-sdk-for-java/sdk/appconfiguration/azure-spring-cloud-starter-appconfiguration-config/README.md

 spring.cloud.azure.appconfiguration.stores[0].monitoring.push-notification.secondary-token.name | The name of a token used with Event Hub to trigger push based refresh. | No | null spring.cloud.azure.appconfiguration.stores[0].monitoring.push-notification.secondary-token.secret | The secret value of a token used with Event Hub to trigger push based refresh. | No | null

-`spring.cloud.azure.appconfiguration.stores[x].feature-flags` is a set of configurations for the stores feature flags:
+`spring.cloud.azure.appconfiguration.stores[x].feature-flags` is a set of configurations for the feature flags of the store:

 Name | Description | Required | Default
 ---|---|---|---